S. A. Rajkumar

-S. A. Rajkumar is an Indian composer and lyricist.
-He has made music for all South Indian language films in Tamil, Malayalam, Telugu, and Kannada.
+S. A. Rajkumar (born 23 August 1964) is an Indian music composer and lyricist, known for his work primarily in Tamil, Telugu, and Kannada cinema.

 Early life

 Rajkumar's father was a vocalist performing in stage shows conducted by popular music directors such as Ilayaraja, Gangai Amaren, Deva among others.
 Rajkumar admired his father's musical career and developed an interest in music.
 It was his mother who encouraged his father to make him join music classes.
 Rajkumar underwent classical music training under the guidance of Subbaiah Bhagavathar for 3 years.